-There is no single answer to the question of when is the best time to take reishi, as there are many factors that come into play.
+There is no single answer to the question of when the best time is to take Reishi, as many factors come into play.
 Some people prefer to take it in the morning, while others find that it helps them to relax and unwind at night.

 What Is Reishi?

 Reishi is a potent mushroom(1) that looks like a fan with its typical reddish-brown kidney bean-shaped cap and white stem.
 The mushroom grows in hot temperatures and is quite tough in texture with a woody, unpleasant taste.